 This means that the roots are exposed to air, while simultaneously being drenched in nutrient-rich water.

-Now that you under how to grow cannabis with hydroponic systems, it’s time to learn how to grow weed in soil.
+Now that you understand how to grow cannabis with hydroponic systems, it’s time to learn how to grow cannabis in soil.

 This is by far the easiest method for cultivating cannabis, as well as being the most beginner-friendly.